14th Annual Joan of Arc Procession

-Route map of the 11th annual Joan of Arc parade Monday January 6, 2020 at 7 p.m.
-Note change in starting point to Bienville and N. Front.
+Route map of the annual Joan of Arc parade January 6 at 7 p.m.

 Joyeux Anniversaire, Jeanne d’Arc!